 takes more vacation to visit distant family or friends.

 Or, they may be worried about “cultural fit”.
 Will the person fit into their team culture?
 Despite your company’s policy to hire for diversity of thinking, managing diversity is harder.
-When we are trying to get the job done as soon as possible, leveraging the culture add of team members who think differently feels too hard.
+When working under time pressure, it is hard to perceive the benefits that come from leveraging the diverse thoughts and different styles of work within a team.

 Once you know why your manager is concerned about new Canadians, you can address their worries.